 (raised glass)

 Light fades on toast tableau.
 Light comes on DANCER at back center of stage.
-Very brief appearance, touch of beauty.
+Very brief appearance, touch of beauty, less dramatic than first appearance but gives accent to the moment..

 (BACKOUT)